Bâ’a / Verfallen / Hyrgal – Split Album3rd October 2018

 It often feels like power metal genre is the genre that has evolved least since its heyday in the 80’s.
 Sure, the likes of Ghost are taking the music and the whole concept in distinctive direction, but in general it seems like power metal is for the most part happy doing what it has always done.
 Unfortunately, this often results in releases that lack excitement and come across as carbon copies of each other.

 But there are bands out there who create something exciting and good without really changing the formula.
-Eldritch have managed to create unique atmosphere to their music event thou the ingredients are very familiar.
-Powerwolf manages to get away with turning on the power metal buttons too much, event thou most of other fail when they try doing the same.
+Eldritch have managed to create unique atmosphere to their music even thou the ingredients are very familiar.
+Powerwolf manages to get away with turning on the power metal buttons too much, event thou most of others fail when they try doing the same.
 Brainstorm manages to create something distinctive with power metal as well.
 They never brake out of the rules of power metal, but with each release they create interesting albums.
 One of the key ingredients that make Brainstorm stand out are the melodies.
 The always solid music and musicianship shouldn’t be overlooked, but it’s the song writing based around cleverly written, arranged and nonetheless delivered melodies that lift this band to the next level.

 Not all the songs keep the high song-writing level so there are some drops in the flow of the album in general and the album closes with one of the weakest ballads of the band’s career.